 Madmartigan (Val Kilmer) is supposed to be stealing Elora Danan from Sorsha's tent.
 He is under the influence of a love spell (aka he's drunk), so instead, he hovers over Sorsha while she's sleeping and thinks about kissing her.

 Thankfully, Sorsha jumps up and -- in a direct subversion of the creepy sleeping kiss trope -- she nearly stabs him.

-Would have been even better had she not, you know, fallen in love with him later.
-This is probably the only negative thing I can say about Sorsha and Madmartigan, as I didn't mind how "cliche" they were otherwise.
+At least we can say that Madmartigan's actions are acknowledged by the film as really messed up.
+Would have been even better had Sorsha not, you know, fallen in love with him later.
+This is probably the only negative thing I can say about Sorsha and Madmartigan, as I didn't mind how "cliché" they were otherwise.

-A lot of action films from the 80's-90's era romanticized men who violated consent, putting their needs above the wants and desires of the woman they are forcing themselves on.
-The fact that the narrative allows Sorsha to fend off unwanted sexual contact is a good thing -- especially when comparing this film to later films such as The Mummy and The Mask of Zorro, in which men are allowed to force kisses on women and it is seen as "romantic."
+A lot of action films from the 80's-90's era romanticized men who violated consent.
+The fact that the narrative allows Sorsha to fend off unwanted sexual contact is a good thing -- especially when comparing this film to later films such as The Mummy and The Mask of Zorro, (plus every Harrison Ford film) in which men are allowed to force kisses on women and it is seen as "romantic."

 Elora Danan Was Awesome